Blora Regency: Administrative districts

 Blora Regency is divided into 16 districts or kecamatan, sub-divided into 271 rural villages or desa, and 24 urban villages or kelurahan.
 Before the division in the 2000s, Blora Regency (at that time the Blora Level II District) was divided into an administrative city, five regent assistants, 19 (nineteen) sub-districts, nine sub-district representatives, 429 rural villages or desa, and 26 urban villages or kelurahan.
+The present districts are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative headquarters and the number of villages in each district, together with their postcodes.

+Notes: (a) including 2 kelurahan (Randublatung and Wulung). (b) including 6 kelurahan (Balun, Cepu, Karangboyo, Ngelo, Ngroto and Tambakromo). (c) including one kelurahan (Jepon). (d) comprising 12 kelurahan (Bangkle, Beran, Jetis, Karangjati, Kauman, Kedungjenar, Kunden, Mlangsen, Sonorejo, Tambahrejo, Tegalgunung and Tempelan) and 16 desa. (e) including 2 kelurahan (Ngawen and Punggursugih). (f) including one kelurahan (Kunduran).

 Transportation

 An inter-provincial road passes through Blora, connecting Semarang, the capital of Central Java, to Surabaya, the capital of East Java via Purwodadi.
-It's actually the 2nd class road, because most people prefer Semarang-Surabaya via Rembang, due to the wider road there.
+It is a 2nd class road, because most people prefer Semarang-Surabaya via Rembang, due to the wider road there.

 Blora is also situated on a southern railway connection that links most big cities in Java.
 However, Blora's main train station is located in Cepu District.
 Therefore, people often refer to the Cepu train station.
 Except for the two above, Blora is just like any other regencies in Java, which has several local public transportation services, such as bemo, becak, etc.

 Ngloram (Kapuan) Domestic Airport is at Ngloram (Kapuan), Cepu District with a 900-metre long runway, located at 7°11′41″S 111°32′51″E, built in 1978, but officially closed in 1980.
 In 2013, expansion and land acquisition was still in progress.
 Six years after that, the airport reactivation plan was started.